bertofurth/Seagate-Central-Tips/README.md

 be able to traverse some user's directories but not read the contents.

-Future user's home directories can be created with different permissions by modifying the permissons of the "/etc/skel" folder that is duplicated when a new user's home directory is created.
+Future user's home directories can be created with different permissions by modifying the permissions of the "/etc/skel" folder.
+This folder is duplicated when a new user's home directory is created.

 ## Other cross compiled tools
 I have installed the following useful tools that I haven't explicitly